ManGO for active research data¶

 You will be redirected to your terminal, where you have to click the displayed authentication link.
 After successful login, an environment file is created at ~/.irods/irods_environment.json.
 You now have a connection with the default password duration of 60 hours.
 However, it is also possible to log in with a password of long duration (7 days) if you have a Linux client environment with iCommands installed (see this page).

-Creating a ManGO session and uploading files to iRODS (Python)¶
+Creating a ManGO session and uploading files to iRODS¶

-This section contains a script to create a ManGO (iRODS) session using your environment file and upload files from a local directory to an iRODS collection.
+This section contains a script to create a ManGO (iRODS) session using your environment file and upload files from a local directory to an iRODS collection, using the Python-iRODS client.
 It supports both single files and full folders (including subfolders) and recreates the folder structure in iRODS.
 Optionally, it also sets read permissions.

 Before you start, make sure that: